GLIMS-RGI/lake_terminating/docs/merging_conflicts.md

 ![](img/resolving.png)

-Then, edit the `lake_level` so that each row for each glacier has the same agreed value:
+Then, edit the `lake_cat` so that each row for each glacier has the same agreed value:

 ![](img/resolved.png)